They Are a-Changin’

 This Old Porch: Lyle Lovett and Robert Earl Keen co-wrote the song “This Old Porch,” which contains references to their days as Texas A&M students and Downtown Bryan icons like the LaSalle Hotel and The Palace Theater.

 The song’s music and lyrics, when set to the images of the downtown of that time, create a haunting and emotional story.
 One stanza specifically resonates with what downtown was going through.

 And this old porch is just a long time

 And remembering the falling down

 And the laughter of the curse of luck

 From all of those passersby

-Who said we’d never get back up
+Who said we’d never get back up.

 Bob Dylan’s lyrics from 1964 described what Bryan would go through in the coming decades.
-Lyle Lovett’s and Robert Earl Keen’s lyrics, and the video from 1990, described a Downtown Bryan that had experienced those changes, and the results had not been pleasant.
+Lyle Lovett’s and Robert Earl Keen’s lyrics, and the video from 1990, described a Downtown Bryan that had experienced those changes, and the results were not pleasant.
 But the song also offers a sense of hope.